Barcelona Sagrada Familia towers guide

 What is inside the towers?

-The experience is mostly an elevator ascent, elevated viewpoints, narrow internal passages, and a spiral staircase descent through the tower structure itself.
+The experience is an elevator ascent, elevated viewpoints, narrow internal passages, and a spiral staircase descent through the tower structure.
+On the Nativity side, the highlight is a stone bridge between two towers at ~60 meters — Gaudí's original carved stonework within arm's reach.
+The staircase has rhomboid-shaped wall openings that frame the city and let in light.
 It feels more architectural than museum-like.

 What do you actually see from the top?